 <script>alert('XSS')</script>

-If the content of the input is displayed on the page (or elsewhere), the attacker can execute arbitrary JavaScript on the targeted website.
+If the input content is displayed on the page, the attacker can execute arbitrary JavaScript on the targeted website.
 The typical case is a vulnerable search input that displays the search term on the page:

 https://mysite.com/?s=<script>alert('XSS')</script>

 It gets worse if the malicious entry is stored in the database.
-The demo code might look fun to play with, but in real-world conditions attackers can do a lot of things with JavaScript, sometimes even steal cookies.
+The demo code might look fun to play with, but in real-world conditions, attackers can do a lot of things with JavaScript, sometimes even stealing cookies.

 When Not to Use Sanitization

-The context is the key, which includes the programming languages in use.
-More on this later, but it’s important to follow a principle called “escape late” (for example, just before output) because you know the exact context where the data is used.
+The context is key, which includes the programming languages in use.
+It’s important to follow a principle called “escape late” (for example, just before output) because you know the exact context where the data is used.

 In my experience, the trickiest situations are when you need to allow raw inputs and other permissive configurations.
-In such cases, it becomes very hard to sanitize data correctly, and you have to maintain a custom whitelist of allowed characters or manually blacklist some malicious patterns.
+In such cases, it becomes difficult to sanitize data correctly, and you have to maintain a custom whitelist of allowed characters or manually blacklist some malicious patterns.

 It’s recommended to use robust libraries and frameworks instead.